awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-bounce-complaint.md

    1. For **Alarm name**, enter a name that helps you easily identify the alarm\.

-   1. Next to **Send a notification when the**, choose one of the following options:
+   1. For **Send a notification when the**, choose one of the following options:
       + **Bounce rate**
       + **Complaint rate**